eduardogsilva/wireguard_webadmin/README.md

 Supports multi-user environments by allowing the assignment of varying permission levels, from restricted access to full administrative rights, ensuring secure and tailored access control.
 ![User Manager](screenshots/usermanager.png)

-Based on your requirements, here's an updated set of deployment instructions incorporating the use of `wget` for fetching the latest `docker-compose.yml` files directly from your GitHub repository, and guidance on creating a `.env` file for environment variables.
-These instructions ensure users always have the most current version of your deployment configuration and clarify the setup process.

 ## Deployment Instructions